jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ## Data Limitations

 While data included in claimsdb is useful for many types of analyses, it does include a few notable limitations.
-- As noted earlier, the data is a small sample (500 beneficiaries) and is not intended to be representative of the Medicare population.
-In addition, the data is synthetic and not intended to be used for drawing inferences on the Medicare population.
+- As mentioned earlier, the data is a small sample (500 beneficiaries) and is not intended to be representative of the Medicare population.
+In addition, the data are synthetic and should not be used for drawing inferences on the Medicare population.
 - Since the data is more than 10 years old, it doesn't capture newer medications or procedures.
 It also includes procedure codes that have been retired or replaced.
+This is a challenge when applying external code lists that are much newer.
 - The diagnosis fields in the data use the International Classification of Diseases, Ninth Revision (ICD-9), but the United States converted to ICD-10 in 2015.
 If you are interesting in a mapping between ICD-9 and ICD-10, CMS has [resources](https://www.cms.gov/Medicare/Coding/ICD10/Archive-ICD-10-CM-ICD-10-PCS-GEMs) to consider.
 - The Medicare population is mostly Americans aged 65 and over, so the data will not have claims on certain specialties such as pediatrics or maternity care.